replay-framework/replay/CONTRIBUTING.md

 By default, RePlay uses Netty3 for network communication.
 There is alternative implementation on Netty4, but it's under development now.

+To run tests only on Netty3:

+     ./gradlew test uitest-netty3

-To run tests on Netty4:
+To run tests only on Netty4:

-     ./gradlew test uitest -Pserver=netty4
+     ./gradlew test uitest-netty4

 ## How to release